-- 2.1 This policy is designed to enable employees of SHA to raise concerns internally and at a high level to disclose information that the individual believes shows malpractice or impropriety.
-A number of policies are already in place, including the Dignity at Work policy and Disciplinary and Grievance procedures.
-This policy is intended to cover concerns that are in the public interest and may (at least initially) be investigated separately, but may lead to the instigation of other procedures. - 2.2 These concerns might include: - Financial malpractice, impropriety or fraud - Failure to comply with a legal obligation or Statutes - Dangers to health and safety or the environment - Criminal activity involving SHA, its employees, Management Committee members, Neighbourhood Committee members or stakeholders - Professional malpractice - Improper conduct or unethical behaviour - Failure to meet legal obligations - Abuse of power or status - Deliberate attempts to conceal any of the above
+- 2.2 A number of policies are already in place, including the Dignity at Work policy and Disciplinary and Grievance procedures which address employee grievances or complaints.
+This policy is intended to cover concerns that are in the public interest and may (at least initially) be investigated separately but may lead to the instigation of other procedures. - 2.3 These concerns might include: - Financial malpractice, impropriety or fraud - Failure to comply with a legal obligation or Statutes - Dangers to health and safety or the environment - Criminal activity involving SHA, its employees, Management Committee members, Neighbourhood Committee members or stakeholders - Professional malpractice - Improper conduct or unethical behaviour - Failure to meet legal obligations - Abuse of power or status - Deliberate attempts to conceal any of the above